oorrppp2/Particle_filter_approach_6D_pose_estimation/README.md

 ##### YCB Video and LIENMOD objects models can be cound in `<local path to 6D_pose_estimation_particle_filter repo>/models`

 ## Demo for 6D pose estimation
+You can evaluate the results after saving the estimated pose first.
 ### Runing the demo (for saving the estimated pose results)
 Run `$ ./save_lmo_estimation.sh` for estimating on the Occluded LINEMOD, `$ ./save_ycb_estimation.sh` for estimating on the YCB Video dataset.